prasenforu/openshift-one-in-all/README.md

 ### Single node installation

 Please provide host ip  & host PUBLIC IP in variable.
 If you run docker in saperate storage, Please provide disk name (run ```lsblk``` command to ger 2nd disk) and uncomment 2 lines in STEP-2 "Docker setup".
-Set wild card DNS in DOMAIN (ex. cloudapps.tcs-ally.tk) or you can use <Host PUBLIC IP>.nip.io
+Set wild card DNS in DOMAIN (ex. cloudapps.tcs-ally.tk) or you can use Host_PUBLIC_IP.nip.io

 Edit following variable as per requirement then run script ```singlehostocp.sh```